 Candice 2 Ava 9 Andrew 18 Lucas 28

-In this example, our program iterates through the list of tuples that zip() returns, and divides them into two values: name and number.
+Our program iterates through the list of tuples that zip() returns, and divides them into two values: name and number.

 This makes it easy for us to iterate through multiple iterable objects at once.
+We can now view each employee name alongside their respective employee number.
 If we wanted to, we could use this to iterate through three or more iterable objects.